Seamless online staff inductions for today – and beyond

 A well-planned induction provides consistent information and, by putting your induction online, it’s no longer up to individual managers to remember all the details they need to share with new employees.
 Every new employee receives the same information, in the same tone and in an unbiased manner authorised by the company!

 The result is that the initial few weeks tend to go much more smoothly for new employees, all of whom are inducted in the same manner and have access to the same message.
-This is crucial, especially during the global COVID crisis where many new employees have only ever contacted their new employer via Zoom!

 In the absence of the ability to go into an office and meet people face-to-face, the only option employers have is to ensure their online inductions are as thorough and helpful as possible.